oat-sa/tao-e2e-runner/README.md

 - Same goes for logging in.
 - Clean up any resources you created in an `afterEach()` hook so the TAO environment loads as expected next time.
 If a test fails, the cleanup may not run successfully, and you may have to clean it manually before you re-run.
 - Try to define all CSS selectors you need (ideally as few as possible) in a common file which each of your tests can `import`.
+- Ensure the selectors are reliable or will most likely not change

 In one of the server setup files (`/commands/server.js`), we have configured Cypress to whitelist all cookies starting with `tao_`.
 (The Cypress default behaviour is to clear cookies after every test.)
 This is a workaround to avoid logging in and out between every single test we run.